sunrise-choir/ssb-flumeview-sql/README.md

 ### sqlView.process(opts = {})

-`opts` is mandatory and has some required and optional fields:
+`opts` is mandatory and has one optional field:

 - `opts.chunkSize` (optional) - Sets the maximum number of items to process.
 If this is omitted it will process all entries, bringing the view up to date with the log.